ethanimproving/Family-Ideas/Parenting/Social/Soul-Winning Guide.md

 Jesus said ye shall be witnesses unto me.
 I know you as a witness unto Jesus.
 How do you witness?
 “I don’t believe that you’re supposed to do witnessing.
 Jesus said that you’re supposed to be a witness. … the cross isn’t the revelation of my sin.
 Something underneath of that sin was of great importance to the Father, or great value for him to pay such a high price for me. … Hey I just wanted to tell you how much God loves you. … Hey did you hear the good news?
 And then they’re expecting some amazing news.
 And then you say, ‘Well Jesus loves you.’
 And they say, ‘Well I already knew that.’
 But they don’t know.
 Because the response to knowing that God loves you isn’t, ‘I already knew that.’
 I’m a seed sower.
 I don’t have to go after the juggler vein to get them to pray my prayer.
 Especially if I’m going back to that place again.
 I’m just sowing as many seeds as I can so that God has something to work with.
 Some sow, some water, God brings the increase.
 Pay for Starbucks for the person in front of you.
 Say, ‘Hey, listen, I just want to get this for you.’
 ‘Why?’
 ‘Because God loves you.’
 ‘Oh, really…’ ‘Yeah, he really does.’
 And you think that’s not going to make an impact because they’re disgusted.
 They’re not disgusted with Jesus.
 They’re disgusted with how we’ve represented him.”

 There’s a difference between Salvific Lordship Salvation, and being confused by people who twist scriptures to make you think that God promises sanctification to everyone who believes.
 In the end, there’s a good chance the latter really believe that they have to do something to get to heaven, when it really comes down to it, however much they deny it, but if they truly are sincere when it’s just a judgement call in determining whether people really believe or not, they might be saved.

+## Nobody can know 100%

+**Method 1**: Well actually the Bible says in 1 John 5:13, "These things have I written unto the son of God, that ye may know that ye have eternal life."
+Not that ye may guess, or that ye may cross your fingers and hope, but that ye may know.
+God wants us to be sure, can I show you how?

+## Only God Knows

+A lot of people say that, and it's because we're trying to be humble, but you're actually being prideful when you say that.
+Because God has shown us his judgments in the Bible, and for us to say, "I don't know," we're saying, "I don't care what the Bible says, I know better."

 # Eternal Security